AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RevisionType/README.md

 RevisionType Class
 ==================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'Revision' which contains organizational information about the state of the revision of a CAEX object
+This Class is a wrapper for the CAEXElement 'Revision' which contains organizational information about the state of the revision of a CAEX object

 Inheritance Hierarchy